Balasubramanian-pg/Power-Automate/README.md

 ### **Bonus Idea**:
 - **Auto-Archive Old Reports**: Use Power Automate to move unused Power BI reports to an archive folder after X days of inactivity.

-Would you like me to elaborate on any of these? 🚀